techdaly/Portfolio-Landing-Page/README.md

 ## Description

 _This is a website built using HTML, CSS, and Bootstrap that will serve as my Portfolio Landing Page.
 The site will contain my name, an image of me, a list of projects I have created with active links to them, and an About Me section.
-This site will be hosted on GitHub Pages._
+This site is hosted on GitHub Pages at (http://techdaly.github.io "http://techdaly.github.io.")_

 ## Setup/Installation Requirements

-* _I'm not sure what the setup requirements are, yet.
-I haven't even written the website._
+* _Open in Chrome for ultimate ease of use._

 ## Known Bugs

-_There is currently a critical bug in my website.
-It appears not to have been written._
+_I have not encountered any bugs myself, although I was reading that the fonts I used may not show up in Internet Explorer and a few other browsers._

 ## Support and contact details